XyrenTheCoder/iso6.9-1.2beta/README.md

 Its prefix is `]`.

+# Insert token and id before running to code
 To run it, go to line 15 and put the bot token inside

 > token = "token_line_15"

 Also put your discord id in line 16.

 To get your id, run `?userinfo` or `auserinfo` (slash commands also works) in any servers with Dyno or Arcane and copy your bot's client ID.

 # Commands (for 08122021b **only**)
 - Use `]chelp` to get command list.